ucd-os-pistachio-s18/msl-clang-001/README.md

 2. Practice development in the C programming language.
 3. Practice explicit memory allocation and deallocation.
 4. Practice working with _pointers_, raw references to memory locations, usually dynamically allocated.
-5. Practice creating and manipulating count structures (arrays and `struct`s).
+5. Practice creating and manipulating data structures (arrays and `struct`s).
-6. Practice writing algorithms for these count structures.
+6. Practice writing algorithms for these data structures.
 7. Prepare for [C2](https://github.com/ivogeorg/msl-clang-002).
 8. Develop good coding style.

 ## Synopsis

-This is a warmup assignment, meant to give you a problem which involves important features of the C language (pointers, dynamic memory allocation with `malloc` and deallocation with `free`, `struct` count structures), but is not in itself hard conceptually.
+This is a warmup assignment, meant to give you a problem which involves important features of the C language (pointers, dynamic memory allocation with `malloc` and deallocation with `free`, `struct` data structures), but is not in itself hard conceptually.
 You need to read in a file with English words and output a file where the words are counted and sorted.
 You are required to use _an unbalanced binary tree_ as the fundamental structure.

 ## Submission